vortexntnu/vortex-auv/mission/waypoint_manager/README.md

 The Waypoint Manager uses a multi-threaded architecture to handle:
 - Main thread for ROS 2 callbacks
 - Separate execution thread for waypoint navigation
-- Thread-safe communication using mutexes and promises/futures
+- Thread-safe communication using mutexes, atomic variables, and promises/futures

 ### Error Handling